aws-samples/aws-resilience-hub-tools/cloudformation-eventbridge-integration/README.md

 ![Add Tags Image](add-tag.png)

-3. Once deployed the template is deployed, the solution will automatically handle the create/update/delete process for resources in ARH.
+3. Once the template is deployed, the solution will automatically handle the create/update/delete process for resources in ARH.

 ## Reference Architecture
 #### AWS Architecture